 Side Effects of CBD When Treating Seizures

 Although it’s generally safer to use than other medications used to treat seizures, such as brivaracetam, clobazam, and topiramate, there are some potential side effects of using CBD.
-For starters, it can lead to mental health issues such as depression, anxiety and suicidal thoughts, drowsiness, nausea, diarrhea, and loss of appetite.
+For starters, it may lead to mental health issues such as depression, anxiety and suicidal thoughts, drowsiness, nausea, diarrhea, and loss of appetite.
 Some people also experience stronger and more frequent seizures after using CBD.

 Although most of these side effects are minor inconveniences, CBD can cause liver and kidney damage when paired with other medications.
-It’s, therefore, advisable to consult with a doctor once you notice any side effects and stop the CBD treatment once they persist.
+It’s, therefore, advisable to consult with a doctor once you notice any side effects and stop the CBD treatment support once they persist.

 Where to Get CBD to Treat Seizures